ALASdoo/alasdoo_com_v2/content/english/career/_index.md

 ---
-title: "Career"
+title: 'Career'
-subtitle: "Give your team the design mindset & design tools"
+subtitle: 'Are we sharing the smae values?'
-description: "Give your team the design mindset & design tools"
+description: 'We are always looking for individuals that are passionate, kind, and joyful in their pursuit of success.'
 draft: false
 ---